Midtown Sacramento station

-Midtown Sacramento is a planned train station in the neighborhood of the same name that will be a stop on Altamont Corridor Express and Amtrak California's San Joaquin services.
+Midtown Sacramento station is a planned train station in the neighborhood of the same name that will be a stop on Altamont Corridor Express and Amtrak California's Gold Runner services.
 To be constructed as part of the Valley Rail project, it was expected to open no later than 2023.
 By 2023, the opening date had slipped to 2026.
 The platform will run between P Street and the wye at S Street and be bisected by Q Street.
-Sacramento RT Light Rail stations are located either three blocks to the east or west.
+SacRT light rail stations are located either three blocks to the east or west.

 History

 The original California Zephyr ran on this alignment until 1970, hailing at the Western Pacific Passenger Depot at J Street.